Adoption leave in the public service

 If the other adoptive parent is also a contract or public servant, the leave can be divided between you.

-You can benefit from adoption leave whether you are in FIXED-TERM CONTRACT: titleContent or in DTA: titleContent.
+You can benefit from adoption leave whether you are in FIXED-TERM: titleContent or in DTA: titleContent.

 You can benefit from adoption leave if you are active (i.e. if you are not on unpaid leave: parental leave, mobility leave, etc.)

-The length of the adoption leave varies according to the number of adopted children and the number of children already dependent and whether the leave is divided between the two parents.
+The length of the adoption leave varies according to the number of adopted children and the number of children already dependent and whether or not the leave is divided between the two parents.

 Répondez aux questions successives et les réponses s’afficheront automatiquement